• About

 Building Resilience and Sustainability

-Climate Change and National Historic Sites
+» Climate Change And National Historic Sites

-Published by Canada's Historic Places; includes links to other resources.
+Article on the threat of climate change on Canadian National Historic Sites.
+Published by Canada’s Historic Places; includes links to other resources.

-Greening a Heritage Building
+» Greening A Heritage Building (City of Vancouver)

 Literature review and case study synthesis on the benefits of heritage building conservation and how sustainability-focused strategies may be applied to enhance both environmental performance and heritage conservation.

-Heritage & Sustainability
+» Heritage & Sustainability

 Vancouver Heritage Foundation; includes links to other resources and case studies.

+2b.
 Funding

-cleanBC: Better Homes
+» CleanBC: Better Homes

 Better Homes helps British Columbians find rebates that save energy and lower greenhouse gas emissions.

-Vancouver Energy Retrofit Grant
+» Vancouver Energy Retrofit Grant

 Funded by the City of Vancouver and administered by Vancouver Heritage Foundation.